 From this beginning came NATL.
 The non-profit organization was to help residents of Northwest Tulsa meet basic needs.
 The Sandy Park area was the focus of assistance from 1976 to 1981.
-Need of a medical clinic was brought to the attention of Dr. Ledbetter, member of John Knox Presbyterian Church.
-He was the founder of the present day Monday night free clinic, which continues to this day.
+When the need for a medical clinic was brought to the attention of Dr. Ledbetter, a member of John Knox Presbyterian Church, he founded the Monday night free clinic, which continues to this day.

 Over the years, NATL served residents in the Charles Page area of Tulsa from a number of different locations.
 Some of our many locations have included Sandy Park Apartments, Riley School, and Harrison Memorial Methodist Church.
 Our current location, a 5,600 square foot community center, was completed in 1997.